hschinmayabharadwaj/manas_mitra/README.md

 ```

 This will start the Next.js development server, and you can view the application by navigating to `http://localhost:9002` in your browser.

+since this is new It is just a prototype